 St John’s Cathedral and the Parade

-I made a quick stop to do some shopping at a few stores of the well-known fashion chains, and walked on in the direction of St John’s Cathedral (St-Janskathedraal).
+I made a quick stop to do some shopping at a few stores of the well-known fashion chains, and walked into the direction of St John’s Cathedral (St-Janskathedraal).
 The cathedral is the most famous example of gothic architecture in the Netherlands and is impressive both from the inside, as well as from the outside.
 The cathedral is situated on the Parade square, a great location for a nice lunch boasting stunning views of St John.

 Jeroen Bosch and Museum Quarter

 The most prominent inhabitant of Den Bosch of all time is Jeroen Bosch (born as Hieronymus van Aken), a Dutch artist who’s work is now on display in the Jheronimus Bosch Art Center.
 His statue can also be found on The Great Market Square.
-2016 will mark the 500th year of the passing of the painter, and all kinds of festivities and exhibitions are taking place to remember this prominent local.
+2016 marked the 500th year of the passing of the painter, and all kinds of festivities and exhibitions are taking place to remember this prominent local.